mabdullahm773/Smartq/README.md

+# Smartq

-# 🔧 Smart Relay Control System
+## 🔧 Smart Relay Control System

-A full-stack IoT-based project that controls home relays via a mobile application, RESTful API, and embedded hardware.
+A IoT-based project that controls home relays via a mobile application, RESTful API, and embedded hardware.
 This system includes:

 - 🧠 Embedded control using **ESP32 (ESP-IDF)**
 - 📱 Cross-platform mobile app built with **Flutter**